 - 9 milligrams vitamin E (19 percent DV)

-If we compare the amount of omega-6s in grapeseed oil to other vegetable oils, we find that grapeseed has one of the highest levels.
+If we compare the amount of omega-6s in grapeseed oil to other cooking oils, we find that grapeseed has one of the highest levels.
 Here are how different oils stack up:

 - Grapeseed oil: 70 percent omega-6 PUFA

 Some experts will tell you that if you consider the available nutrients, you’re better off probably eating grapes and using another cooking oil like olive or coconut oil.
 That being said, using grapeseed oil for high heat cooking has benefits over using oils with lower smoking points.